vlifesystems/financialoptomist.com/content/articles/2018-10-16-putting-non-essential-spending-into-perspective.md

 </script>
 <div class="pull-right" id="chart_div"></div>

-This is a considerable amount spent on luxuries.
+This is a considerable amount spent on non-essentials.
 When we see how it mounts up we may want to make different choices about what we do with our money.
-We may also be more relaxed about some luxuries such as Amazon Prime, because its effect in isolation is quite small when compared to other luxuries.
+We may also be more relaxed about some non-essentials such as Amazon Prime, because its effect in isolation is quite small when compared to other non-essentials.
 If we reduce spending in some areas we could:

 * Buy a place of our own
 * Travel more